Helsinki-NLP/shroom/index.md

 #### Participant info

+Register ahead of time on [our submission website](https://mushroomeval.pythonanywhere.com/.)

 Want to be kept in the loop?
 Join our [Google group mailing list](https://groups.google.com/g/semeval-2025-task-3-mu-shroom) or the [shared task Slack](https://join.slack.com/t/shroom-shared-task/shared_invite/zt-2mmn4i8h2-HvRBdK5f4550YHydj5lpnA)!
+We also have a [Twitter acount](https://x.com/mushroomtask).

 #### Data